airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 and finally the return address is there.
 Now the function itself has some work to do.

-The first thing it does is save the current base pointer registerbase pointer register, *%ebp*, by doing `pushl %ebp`.
-The base pointer is a special registerspecial register used for accessing function parametersfunction parameters and local variableslocal variables.
-Next, it copies the stack pointerstack pointer to *%ebp* by doing `movl %esp, %ebp`.
+The first thing it does is save the current base pointer register, *%ebp*, by doing `pushl %ebp`.
+The base pointer is a special register used for accessing function parameters and local variables.
+Next, it copies the stack pointer to *%ebp* by doing `movl %esp, %ebp`.
 This allows you to be able to access the function parameters as fixed indexes from the base pointer.
 You may think that you can use the stack pointer for this.
 However, during your program you may do other things with the stack such as pushing arguments to other functions.

-Copying the stack pointer into the base pointer at the beginning of a function allows you to always know where your parameters are (and as we will see, local variables too), even while you may be pushing things on and off the stack. *%ebp* will always be where the stack pointer was at the beginning of the function, so it is more or less a constant reference to the *stack framestack frame* (the stack frame consists of all of the stack variables used within a function, including parametersparameters, local variableslocal variables, and the return addressreturn address).
+Copying the stack pointer into the base pointer at the beginning of a function allows you to always know where your parameters are (and as we will see, local variables too), even while you may be pushing things on and off the stack. *%ebp* will always be where the stack pointer was at the beginning of the function, so it is more or less a constant reference to the *stack frame* (the stack frame consists of all of the stack variables used within a function, including parameters, local variables, and the return address).

 At this point, the stack looks like this: